 Never take your physical life for granted, and make gestures from time to time to remind your partner that he or she still turns you on.
-A squeeze as you pass in the hallway, a long kiss before you set off for your workday…these small acts are not intended to lead to sex, but are simple, non-verbal ways to send the message to your spouse that you are feeling connected to him or her.
+A squeeze as you pass in the hallway, a long kiss before you set off for your workday…these small acts are not intended to lead to sex, but are simple, non-verbal ways to build emotional intimacy.
+The sweet acts of love will send the message to your spouse that you arefeeling connected to them.

 The hormone-releasing benefits of orgasm

 It is not just a question ofhaving more sex.
 You want to be attentive to fueling the feelings that lead you to want to have more sex.

-- Tell each other five things that you like about the other person.
+Tell each other five things that you like about the other person.

-- Ask each other to name five things that make each partner happy.
+Ask each other to name five things that make each partner happy.

-- Give each other the freedom to explore something alone.
+Give each other the freedom to explore something alone.
 (When you reunite, it will be hot!)